clojure-lsp/clojure-lsp/docs/building.md

 - Install the GraalVM 21.3.0 for Java 11 and set the `GRAALVM_HOME` to the installation dir.
 - Install `native-image` with `$GRAALVM_HOME/bin/gu install native-image`.
-- Run from `clojure-lsp` project root `./graalvm/native-unix-compile.sh` or `./graalvm/native-windows-compile.bat`.
+- Unix: Run from `clojure-lsp` project root `make native-cli`
+- Windows: `cd cli && ./graalvm/native-windows-compile.bat`.

 The build may take some minutes and the result will be a `./clojure-lsp` native binary.